MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-generate-delivery-reminders.md

 ---
     title: How to Generate Delivery Reminders
-    description: In Finance and Operations, Business edition, you can create delivery reminders when a purchase has not been delivered as expected.
+    description: In Business Central, you can create delivery reminders when a purchase has not been delivered as expected.
 You can generate delivery reminders for all overdue deliveries, or you can create a single delivery reminder manually.

     services: project-madeira
     documentationcenter: ''